23 Diagnosing Unequal Spread: Spread-Location and Spread-Level Plots

 xlim(1, 6.5)

-Another version of the s-l plot pits the log of the inter-quartile spread against the log of the median.
-This approach only works for positive values (this may require that values be adjusted so that the minimum value be greater than 0).
+This approach only works for positive non-zero values (this may require that values be adjusted so that the minimum value be greater than 0).

-This variation of the s-l plot is appealing in that the slope of the best fit line can suggest a power transformation via \(power = 1 - slope\).
+This version of the s-l plot is appealing in that the slope of the best fit line can suggest a power transformation via \(power = 1 - slope\).

 eda_sl(iris, Petal.Length, Species, type = "level",